PixelsCamp/talks/getting_ready_for_the_new_digital_architectures_for_conversational_commerce_rui-veloso.md

-Getting Ready for the new digital architectures for conversational commerce @ Sonae
+Getting Ready for the new digital architectures for conversational commerce
 ========================

 * Speaker   : Rui Veloso